Daymorelah/front-end-task/README.md

 [Issues and Feedback](https://github.com/Daymorelah/front-end-task/issues)

 ### Note:
-This game is not completed yet.
-To play the game click the top left box to start the game.
+* This game is not completed yet.
+* Before playing the game, click the top left box of the game board to start the game.
+* To play he game the user uses a mouse-click to move the player.

 ## Authors
 * Ademola Hussain